 Careers and life paths are diverse, and alumnae & alumni share their experiences, personal stories and provide insights into their resumes.

 Mentees are students in the final phase of their studies.
 Graduates of the Mozarteum University with several years of professional experience act as mentors.
 The first step is to apply as a mentee or mentor by sending an e-mail to alumni@moz.ac.at .
 As soon as suitable mentoring tandems are found, we contact both partners.
-After a review by both sides, both partners decide whether the program should be started.
-This is followed by an initial mentoring meeting, a kick-off event, and an agreement between mentor and mentee on the goals, framework conditions, limits, and deadlines of the future collaboration.
+After consideration from both sides, the two partners decide whether they want to embark upon the programme together.
+This is followed by an initial mentoring meeting, at which the tandem partners meet in person and draw up an agreement detailing the goals, scope, conditions, limits, and deadlines of the future collaboration.

-Help: If questions, difficult situations, the desire for change, etc. arise during the mentoring program, we at the Mozarteum University are happy to provide the best possible support for mentees and mentors.
+Help: If questions, difficult situations, the desire for change, etc. arise during the mentoring programme, we at the Mozarteum University are happy to provide the best possible support for mentees and mentors.

-Benefit from the knowledge and experience of other graduates during the career orientation phase or at the start of your own career?
+Would you like to benefit from the knowledge and experience of other graduates during the career orientation phase or at the start of your own career?
 Do you want to get to know people with experience in the industry who can make the start of your professional life easier and provide you with valuable information?
-Then the mentoring program of the Mozarteum University is just right for you!
+Then the mentoring programme of the Mozarteum University is just right for you!
 We are looking forward to receiving applications!

 Participate as a mentee - Requirements: